AratioD/DatingApp/README.md

 # DatingApp

-# A demo application of MVC ASP.NET  3.1 technology
+# A demo application of MVC ASP.NET CORE 3.1 technology
 # Front-End Angular 8
 # SQLlite database

-# Create a datingapp.db database in the project folder, if you wish to use database
+Please create a SQLlite datingapp.db database in the back-end project folder, if you wish to use database

 backend development -->DatingApp.API
 frontend development angular -->DatingApp-SPA